Velvet Nagaram: Plot

 That evening, when Mugilan and Priya are in the pub, the thieves are also in the same pub enjoying themselves.
 Mugilan excuses himself to use the restroom and hears a muffling sound in one of the closed stalls.
-When he bangs the door, he come to know that one of the thieves, Shankar, was trying to rape a girl inside the bathroom.
+When he bangs the door, he learns that one of the thieves, Shankar, was trying to rape a girl inside the bathroom.
 The girl runs away and Shankar begins to beat Mugilan.
 Both of them have a fist fight, and Shankar's gang calls him outside from the building.

 Usha and her brother begin to search Priya's home for the document, thinking that Gowri might have kept them there when she got death threats.
 In the pub, Shankar asks his hand to get inside the pub and beat Mugilan to teach him a lesson for messing with him.
 His gang initially refuses but later agrees.
 Shankar sees that Mugilan and Priya are leaving the pub in their car and decides to follow them back to their home.

 In the home, the siblings and the married couple are present when the doorbell rings.
 Mugilan and Deepak meet the gang members who are angry and begin to attack the guys and they barge inside, taking the couple and siblings as hostages.
 Shankar beats Mugilan mercilessly, and they force them to give money and valuable things.
 They find out that Mugilan owns several petrol bunks and asks him to give the money of the bunks, that days collection.
 Mugilan calls his manager and asks to give the money to his friends.
 Two of the gang members leave with Deepak as their hostage to get the money while three gang members keep on troubling the hostages in the home.

 Shankar breaks Mugilan's legs in a fit of anger and keeps on torturing him.